-- Public Postings at Moore City Hall, Moore Public Library, and the Moore Brand Senior Center, were used for all public hearings, CDBG Advisory Committee meetings, and plan summary notices.
-Notices were posted at least 7 days in advance of the meetings. - Website: Public Hearing and CDBG Advisory Committee meeting notices were posted on the City of Moore website at least 7 days prior to meeting date.
-CDBG and CDBG-DR updates and documents are also posted on a dedicated Grants page on the Community Development Section of the City of Moore website. - Public Hearing notices were posted on Cox Cable Channel 20 (Moore's local community access cable channel) at least 7 days prior to hearing date.
+- The Daily Oklahoman South Metro Section and the free weekly publication The Moore American were used for all legal notices, including the public hearings.
+The notices were published in the non-legal section.
+Notices were published at least 14 days in advance of the meetings. - Public Postings at Moore City Hall, Moore Public Library, and the Moore Brand Senior Center, were used for all public hearings, CDBG Advisory Committee meetings, and plan summary notices.
+Notices were posted at least 14 days in advance of the meetings. - Website: Public Hearing and CDBG Advisory Committee meeting notices were posted on the City of Moore website at least 14 days prior to meeting date.
+CDBG and CDBG-DR updates and documents are also posted on a dedicated Grants page on the Community Development Section of the City of Moore website. - Public Hearing notices posted on Cox Cable Channel 20 (Moore's local community access cable channel) at least 14 days prior to hearing date. - Mailed invitations were sent to Public Service Organizations and Agencies that serve children, elderly, disabled, homeless and persons with HIV/AIDS for the CDBG Public Service Applications invitations.